The Protomen: Musical style and influences

+The Protomen do not consider themselves a video game band but recognize they are associated with the genre.
+In an early interview with The Tennessean the lead vocalist, who goes by Raul Panther III while performing, said: "It never really crossed our collective minds to play video game covers.
+Truthfully, we didn't even know there was this huge wave of video game cover bands until after we started the band and became irrevocably tied to them[...]
+Honestly, it's just not for us.
+We love the music from the games and couldn't hope to really add anything by just playing them on guitars."

 The group has cited the influence of "artists like Syd Mead, films like Eddie and the Cruisers and Streets of Fire, books like 1984 and Atlas Shrugged... those are the pretty obvious ones you can pull out of Acts I and II.
 But what you might not realize is that we own every Ernest movie ever made.
 And we watch them all the time."
 The band draws inspiration from diverse sources, including Sergio Leone's films, the song "The Mexican" and musical groups Radiohead, Styx, Toto, Queen and Alabama.

 Concepts and themes

-The Protomen's work is inspired by the first six NES Mega Man games.
-This franchise has an existing storyline featured in the games, manga, and anime; however, The Protomen have concocted a dark and dystopian version of the game's underlying world.
-The group is generally uninterested in concerns of making their story adhere to the original.
-Instead, they view the games as a jumping-off point for the story they want to tell, and have borrowed surface attributes of some characters while heavily altering their histories and functions.

-The band has stated that they intend to make a three-part story.
-Two of the parts are completed with the release of their first two albums, while the third is in outline form.

-The overall story as created by the band deals with loss, and they "don't really expect it to end well for humanity."